 White Fellowship—History • Awarded for excellence in history.

-M. G. White Prize • Awarded annually for the best thesis submitted in American studies.
+M. G. White Prize • The Marni Goldstein White Award recognizes the best Honors Thesis written in American Studies each year.

 Winchester Fellowship • Established in 1938, in memory of Professor Caleb Thomas Winchester, by his widow.
 Awarded to Wesleyan graduates for postgraduate work in English.